Pet Businesses

 Comparing Startup Costs

-• Dog Training Business - Higher per-session revenue ($75-$150/hr) but requires certification and specialized skills.
+• Dog Training Business - Higher per-session revenue ($75-$150/hour) but it requires certification and specialized skill.
+A common upsell for walkers who want to raise their hourly rate.

 Frequently Asked Questions